Vertigo Entertainment

 Vertigo Entertainment is an American film and television production company based in Los Angeles, founded in 2001 by Roy Lee and Doug Davison.

 History

-In 2001, after leaving BenderSpink, Roy Lee started Vertigo Entertainment with partner Doug Davison.
+In 2001, after leaving film production company BenderSpink, Roy Lee started Vertigo Entertainment with partner Doug Davison.

 Originally, Vertigo Entertainment signed a first-look deal with Dimension Films to produce its feature films for three years.

 In 2004, Vertigo signed a deal with Universal Pictures to produce many films per year.
 The deal was later terminated in 2008 during the 2007-08 Writers Guild of America strike.
 In 2007, the studio signed a deal with Lionsgate Television to produce shows for television.

 In 2010, Vertigo signed a first-look deal with Warner Bros. to produce films.

 In March 2013, Vertigo signed a two-year first-look deal with Fox 21 to develop projects for cable.

 In December 2015, Vertigo expanded their partnership with Warner Bros. to include a two-year exclusive deal for drama and comedy series.